mediasp/hold/README.md

 For comparison, this is somewhat analagous to how Hash works in the ruby stdlib.
 You can construct it with a block which lazily loads missing keys: `Hash.new {|hash, key| hash[key] = load(key)}`

-As it stands, you need to make your model class a subclass of LazyData::Struct (from the lazy-data gem) in order to take advantage of this, and this is the main reason for the current somewhat-loose dependency on lazy-data.
+As it stands, you need to make your model class a subclass of ThinModels::Struct (from the thin_models gem) in order to take advantage of this, and this is the main reason for the current somewhat-loose dependency on thin_models.
 A TODO is to do the remaining work to properly remove the dependency on this so you can use your own model class whether or not it supports lazy-loaded properties -- or maybe even just use Hash if you prefer.

 ### Control over which properties get loaded eagerly